How to Count Crochet Rows: 5 Easy Essential Methods

 Method 5: Count the Starting Chains

-For some stitch patterns, you can learn how to count crochet rows by looking at the starting chains at the beginning of each row.
-In single crochet and half double crochet, the turning chain at the start of each row does not always count as a stitch, so you can see a clear distinction between row starts.
-In double crochet, the turning chain usually counts as the first stitch, and you can identify the base of each turning chain along the edge.
+For some stitch patterns you can count by reading the turning chains at the start of each row.
+In single and half double crochet the turning chain doesn’t always count as a stitch, so the row starts are easy to tell apart; in double crochet it usually counts as the first stitch, and you can spot the base of each turning chain along the edge.

 This method takes some practice to recognize the different textures along the edge.
 The turning chain base often looks like a small hole or gap, while the regular stitch bases look like standard V-shapes.
 Once you train your eye to see the difference, this becomes one of the fastest ways to learn how to count crochet rows without any extra tools.